 Smoking is not permitted within the accommodation precincts.
 Please store your butts in your own carry-out container.

-- Maximum capacity signs are located at the entrances of each building.
-The Mess Hall can have a maximum of 20 people in it at any one time
+- Maximum capacity signs are located at the entrances of each building

 - The spare mattresses that were in each Penitentiary room have been removed